rockanalex-dev/MIDIToolkit/README.md

 ---

+## Attribution and acknowledgements

+* MIDIToolkit class was passinatelly vibe-coded together with [Microsoft Copilot](https://copilot.microsoft.com/) and [DeepSeek AI](https://chat.deepseek.com/)
+* README.md and EXAMPLES.md were co-written using Microsoft Copilot and DeepSeek AI
+* Artwork was created with Microsoft Copilot
+* Original MIDI.py module is a courtesy of [Peter Billam](https://peterbillam.gitlab.io/miditools/)

+---

 ## License

 This project is open source.
 The original `MIDI.py` module is by Peter Billam and contributors; enhancements are provided under the same spirit of free use.
 See source files for individual notices.